The methane emissions from California dairy industry can be reduced with alternative manure management practices.

 Digesters are expensive, costing between $2 million to $9 million to install, and there are concerns about their long term economic viability and environmental benefit.
 Most small and mid-scale operations do not produce enough manure to warrant the costs of installing a digester as they cannot maintain a digester full time and are unlikely to have the capital for such an investment.
 Moreover, Central Valley environmental justice groups raise significant concerns about the air and water quality impacts of digesters.

 CalCAN and others have advocated for a more diversified approach to manure management that is appropriate for a wider range of dairies and livestock operations.
+In 2017, California launched the Alternative Manure Management Program (AMMP) to provide grants to dairy and other livestock producers to support their transition to manure handling and storage strategies that reduce methane emissions.
+Projects must include techniques to transition away from wet manure handling, which creates the anaerobic conditions that lead to methane production, to dry manure handling or pasture-based systems.
 Those approaches include advanced solids separation, scrape systems, composted manure, compost pack barns and pasture-based strategies.

 Read more background on AMMP.